hoangtongvu/TweenLib/Assets/Scripts/com.darksun.tweenlib/Documentation~/how-it-works.md

 }
 ```

-After that, the following code will be generated for each Tweener by SourceGenerator to the same assembly as the defined Tweener:
+After that, the following code will be generated to the same assembly as the defined Tweener by SourceGenerator:

 1. `{tweenerName}_TweenData` (IComponentData)
 2. `Can_{tweenerName}_TweenTag` (IComponentData)